About this course

 Rikke Hermund

-Medical student at the University of Copenhagen (UCPH).
+Medical Doctor (University of Copenhagen, 2026).
 Former Student Assistant at Strandvejens Eye Clinic, vaccinator at Bella Center and volunteer teacher at Kræftens Bekæmpelse (Danish Cancer Foundation).
 With DIS since 2021.

 Patrick Terrence Brooks

+PhD, Department of Clinical Immunology, Rigshospitalet (2026).
+Residency/specialization in Clinical Immunology at the Department of Clinical Immunology, Rigshospitalet (2021).
+Clinical Basic Training (KBU) at the Department of Urology, Zealand University Hospital, Roskilde (2017).
+Emergency Department, Zealand University Hospital, Køge (2016).
+Research interests: immunology, stem cells and regenerative medicine.
 M.D.
 University of Copenhagen, 2016).
 BSc in Biology (University of Copenhagen, 2010).
-Currently doing his 3-year PhD research fellowship at the Department of Clinical Immunology, Rigshospitalet.
-Previous positions: 4th year of residency/specialization in Clinical Immunology at the Department of Clinical Immunology, Rigshospitalet (2021).
-Clinical Basic Training (KBU) at the Department of Urology, Zealand University Hospital, Roskilde (2017).
-Emergency Department, Zealand University Hospital, Køge (2016).
-Research interests: immunology, stem cells and regenerative medicine.
 With DIS since 2018.

 Anne Brinck